The reasoning.json Protocol

 Example

 An AI model consistently states that "Company X is a software company" when Company X is actually a consulting firm.
 Without reasoning.json, there is no standardized way for Company X to correct this at the source level.
-With it, Company X publishes a false_claim / correction_fact pair that RAG systems can ingest as ground truth.
+With it, Company X publishes a trigger_topic / verified_fact pair that AI systems can use for fact-checking.

 1. The Specification